-In three bloody days in July 1863, in Gettysburg, Pennsylvania, 48,000 men died.
+In three bloody days in July 1863, in Gettysburg, Pennsylvania, 8,000 men died and another 40,000 were wounded.
 It was one of the most crucial battles of the Civil War.
 So much bitterness and hatred was poured out on that soil.
 Today, we see much of the same division ripping apart America.

 Two months before, in a proclamation on April 30, 1863, for a national Day of Fasting and Prayer, President Abraham Lincoln said, “It is the duty of nations as well as of men to own their dependence upon the overruling power of God, and to recognize the sublime truth announced in the Holy Scriptures and proven by all history that those nations only are blessed whose God is the Lord.”
 Can you imagine a president, or a member of Congress, speaking this way today?